bdcaf/cookiecutter_dotfile/{{cookiecutter.project_slug}}/Readme.md

 Installation
 -------------

+dotfiles can be copied in or being adopted using: `stow -v --target="$HOME" --adopt . `.

 Use `make stow` to install the dotfiles.

 Use `make install` to script installation of all necessary components.

+Use `make update` for updates.

 Further reading